Renzo1/Security_Auditors_Starter_Pack/Redflags & Code Smells.md

 - Typos

-- Divisions that can potential round down to zero

 - Rounding errors

 - A \`Multicall\` function that works with \`address(this).delegatecall()\` and using \`msg.value\`.
 In a "delegatecall" the \`msg.value\` is reused, hence it can be used for a double-spend exploit

 &nbsp;